Recreate your image, beautiful with soft facial features, with a nose hump correction.

 Before surgery, we conduct a precise and in-depth examination through a 3D-CT analysis on the nasal bones, the shape, conditions, and size of nasal soft tissues for a safe and accurate operation.

-In case of congenital nasal septum deviation or asymmetrical bones or cartilages bent by external injuries, a deviated nose should be corrected for both aesthetic reasons and functional improvement such as breathing.
+In case of congenital nasal septum deviation or asymmetrical bones or cartilages bent by external injuries, a deviated nose could be simultaneously corrected for both aesthetic reasons and functional improvement such as breathing.

 Inferior turbinate hypertrophy may cause nasal obstruction.
-Rhinoplasty can help treat nasal obstruction.
+Rhinoplasty can help treat nasal obstruction as well.

 When using septal nasal cartilages for rhinoplasty, we analyze the sizes and shapes of septal nasal cartilages accurately for precise surgical planning.

-After analyzing the size and shape of nasal bones, nasal osteotomy may be performed during rhinoplasty, if their size needs to be corrected.
+After analyzing the size and shape of nasal bones, nasal osteotomy may be performed during rhinoplasty, if they need to be corrected.

 *A 3D-CT analysis may not be required depending on your physician’s opinion.